AddictedCS/soundfingerprinting/README.md

 After a list of subsequent transformations these are converted into hashes, which are stored and used at query time.
 The fingerprints are robust to degradations to a certain degree.
 The `DefaultFingerprintConfiguration` class can be successfully used for radio stream monitoring.
 It handles well different audio formats, aliased signals and sampling differences accross tracks.
 Ambient noise is a different beast and you will probably need `HighPrecisionFingerprintConfiguration` to deal with it.

 ### Demo
-My description of the algorithm alogside with the demo project can be found on [CodeProject](http://www.codeproject.com/Articles/206507/Duplicates-detector-via-audio-fingerprinting)
+My description of the algorithm alogside with the demo project can be found on [CodeProject](http://www.codeproject.com/Articles/206507/Duplicates-detector-via-audio-fingerprinting).
+The article is from 2011, and may be outdated.
 The demo project is a Audio File Duplicates Detector.
 Its latest source code can be found [here](src/SoundFingerprinting.DuplicatesDetector).
 Its a WPF MVVM project that uses the algorithm to detect what files are perceptually very similar.

 ### Contribute